 Note: If you're pregnant or breastfeeding please consult with your doctor before making any changes to your diet, as you may require different amounts of some of the nutrients listed.

-For more tips on staying healthy, check out the links on the next page.
+For more tips on staying healthy, check out the links below.

 Copyright 1999-2003 The FoodFit Company All Rights Reserved